whyabhinay/cryptotax_summary/README.md

 # CryptoTax Summary Library

-A Python library for summarizing Coinbase crypto transaction data for tax reporting.
-It categorizes gains and losses as short-term or long-term, specifically designed for users with more than 4,000 transactions that cannot be uploaded to TurboTax.
+A Python library that summarizes **Coinbase** crypto transaction data for IRS tax reporting.
+It categorizes gains and losses as short-term or long-term and is tailored for **U.S. tax filers with more than 4,000 transactions—exceeding TurboTax’s upload limits.** This tool simplifies the calculation of **short-term gains, long-term gains, total proceeds, and total cost basis.**

 ## Important Note